Applifier/node-scribe/README.md

        var str = RequestLog.formatTimestamp(new Date()) + "\t" + RequestLog.levelNames[level] + "\t" + hostname + "\t" + process.pid + "\t" + line + "\t" + id + "\t" + msg;
        scribe.send("comet", str);
     }));

+Note that the req.log object is mostly compatible with the standard console object.
+This means that you can implement functions which accept an ubique 'logger' argument and you can log messages within these functions by calling for example logger.error("Something bad!"); Then you can pass the req.log object as the logger object, or simply pass 'console' from within your tests where you don't have access to a request related req object.

 ## License